auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 an exact match.
 Any difference means the outputs will be cryptographically independent to any efficient observer who isn't privy to all the inputs.

-There are a few exceptions, but they are all documented: there are some trivia l (but largely uninteresting) "collisions" involving HMAC-SHA256 keys.
+There are a few exceptions, but they are all documented: there are some trivial (but largely uninteresting) "collisions" involving HMAC-SHA256 keys.
 This behavior is externally dictated by relevant standards.
 Additionally, there are truncation and other gotchas associated with the echo-header and echo-key parameters, which are used to tweak the final output hash.
 All other collisions